LLM-Based Social Simulations Require a Boundary: Introduction

+Throughout this paper, we use ``boundary'' to refer to the \emph{methodological scope conditions} of LLM-based social simulations: the limits of what research claims can be reliably supported given current LLM capabilities, particularly in generating behaviorally diverse agent populations.
+This usage is distinct from other senses of ``boundary'', such as decision boundaries or safety guardrails, and instead aligns with how validity boundaries are discussed in the social simulation literature~\citep{edmonds2019different}.

-In this paper, we take the position that social simulation benefits social science primarily through uncovering social patterns and generating hypotheses.
-Achieving this requires simulations with high fidelity and robustness.
-We emphasize fidelity in particular, examining how alignment, homogeneity, and especially heterogeneity shape social dynamics, and why individual-level heterogeneity is essential for meaningful social simulation.
-This perspective helps explain why the limited behavioral diversity of current LLM agents constrains their effectiveness in representing complex, multi-agent societies~\cite{ma2025enhancing,shrestha2025beyond}.
-We further investigate common issues in LLM-based simulations---such as behavioral variance, social bias, and outcome inconsistency~\cite{larooij2025large,mohammadi2024explaining} (Figure~\ref{fig:framework})---and propose to \textbf{regulate the applicable boundaries of LLM agent-based social simulation to enhance its contribution to social science, as our central position}.
-We argue this as a general checklist for evaluating the use of LLMs in social simulation, rather than a how-to guide for conducting such studies.
+In this paper, we take the viewpoint that social simulation benefits social science primarily through uncovering social patterns and generating hypotheses.
+Achieving this requires simulations with sufficient fidelity, particularly in capturing behavioral heterogeneity.
+We examine how alignment and heterogeneity shape social dynamics, and how the limited behavioral diversity of current LLM agents, i.e., their tendency to act as an ``average persona,'' constrains their effectiveness in representing complex, multi-agent societies~\citep{ma2025enhancing,shrestha2025beyond}.
+We analyze common issues in LLM-based simulations through a variance-mean framework (Figure~\ref{fig:framework}) and systematically review current studies to assess current validation practices.
+We also situate our work within the broader debate by discussing alternative perspectives from optimistic views of LLMs as transformative research tools to skeptical critiques of their fundamental validity.
+Our central position is that \textbf{LLM-based social simulations require clear boundaries, in terms of validation requirements and claim levels, to make meaningful contributions to social science}.
+We argue this as a general checklist for evaluating the use of LLMs in social simulations, rather than a how-to guide for conducting such studies.